Using a demon to determine the temperature and the chemical potential

 μ = -T ln[(L/N)(πT)1/2].

 3. Repeat your simulations in Problem 2 for L = 1000.
-For this value of L the phase space visualization will be blank because the particle size is too small.
+For this value of L the phase space visualization will not be useful because the particle size is too small.
 Calculate the distributions.
 Are the results closer to the exact result?
 The default setting computes the distributions P(Ed,1) and P(1,Nd).
 Use other values for the energy for P(Ed, Nd) versus Nd and the particle number for P(Ed, Nd) versus Ed.
 Do you obtain approximately the same values for temperature and chemical potential?
 Should you?
 Vary the values of E and compare with exact results for other sets of parameters.

 References